Take action to protect yourself and others from COVID-19 based on the COVID-19 Community Level in Ontario County

 Ontario County COVID-19 Data

-Each afternoon, Ontario County Public Health publishes COVID-19 case data.
-Data includes confirmed cases of COVID-19 (count of positive diagnostic tests), number of new cases, number of hospitalized cases, number of deaths, negative test results, number of people in both quarantine and isolation and the number of people that have recovered.
-Ontario County Public Health only reports on our residents.
-(Case counts, number of deaths, negative test results are cumulative.)
+Through out the pandemic, Ontario County Public Health published COVID-19 case data.
+Data included confirmed cases of COVID-19 (count of positive diagnostic tests), number of new cases for both lab testing and home testing, number of hospitalized cases and the number of deaths.
+Ontario County Public Health only reported data on our residents.
+Join us on our Facebook page for weekly COVID-19 updates.

 Thoughts from your Health Educator: